 Savannah exceeded my expectations.
 When I think how to describe its magic I am scared to convert my feelings into words because no words are enough.
 Well, my words are not enough.

 So I chose an easy road.
-I will show Savannah to you, and I will let somebody else describe it.
+I will show Savannah to you, but I will let somebody else describe it.
 Somebody who can do it so much better than me.
 Who already did it in his haunting and gripping nonfiction novel “Midnight in the garden of good and evil”.
 John Berendt showed me this city through his book before I laid eyes on Savannah.

 “… Savannah is utterly impervious to outside influence.
 Not that people haven’t tried to influence us!
 Good Lord, they try all the time.
 People come here from all over the country and fall in love with Savannah.
 Then they move here and pretty soon they’re telling us how much more lively and prosperous Savannah could be if we only knew what we had and how to take advantage of it.
 I call these people ‘Gucci carpetbaggers.’
 They can be rather insistent, you know.
 Even rude.
 We smile pleasantly and we nod, but we don’t budge an inch… It’s not that we’re trying to be difficult.
 We just happen to like things exactly the way they are!”